 New mom baby blues is a commonly referred to phenomenon.
 The extreme hormonal shifts following birth and the added stressors of the postpartum period can be difficult to manage.
 Simply stating that you are overwhelmed or need help can be a huge relief.
 Asking for help sometimes feels awkward or difficult, but you may be surprised by how much a friend or neighbor would love a chance to help out.
 We all want to feel needed, and letting people help you is a gift to those you let in.

 The Edinburgh Postpartum Depression Scale is a widely accepted tool to quantify depressive symptoms.
-It is helpful in assessing the degree of depressive symptoms and indication for services.
-It may be a tool as much for your own reflection as for diagnosing depression and tracking results of treatment.
+It may be used for diagnosing depression and tracking results of treatment.
 Postpartum depression is diagnosed anytime within the year following birth.

-Post Traumatic Stress Disorder is a psychiatric diagnosis identified by a cluster of symptoms.
-Originally a diagnosis created to treat veterans returning from war, it has expanded to numerous other cases.
-According to experts, post partum PTSD is underdiagnosed and undertreated.
+Post Traumatic Stress Disorder was originally a diagnosis created to treat veterans returning from war and has since greatly expanded.
+According to experts, post-partum PTSD is under-diagnosed and under-treated.
 The PCL-5 is a self report measure that assesses symptoms of PTSD and can be found here.

 See also: Raja, Harita MD "Post partum PTSD: Beyond Postpartum Depression in Maternal Mental Health" https://www.psychiatryadvisor.com/home/topics/anxiety/postpartum-ptsd-beyond-postpartum-depression-in-maternal-mental-health/ Psychiatric Advisor, May 12, 2017